 WHAT DISABILITIES DO YOU RECOGNISE FOR YOUR PROGRAM?

-All disabilities, specialising in emotional and mental disabilities like post-traumatic stress disorder, women who have been sexually assaulted, elderly and frail people, Diabetes, Autism and many more.
+All disabilities, specialising in emotional and mental disabilities like post-traumatic stress disorder, elderly and frail people, Diabetes, Autism and many more.
 We also cover severe disabilities with an alternative handler and the list goes on.

 HOW DO I KNOW IF I WILL BE ACCEPTED?